-The 6th Annual Downtown BBQ Showdown, presented by The Hattiesburg Historic Neighborhood Association, along with Brown Bottling Group- Pepsi and LIpton, will take place on Saturday, October 21, at Walthall Park in Hattiesburg.
-Participating BBQ Teams will set up on Friday, with the public event being Saturday from 10:30 a.m. until 4:00 p.m. with great food and music in a family fun atmosphere in Downtown Hattiesburg.
+The 7th Annual Downtown BBQ Showdown, presented by The Hattiesburg Historic Neighborhood Association, along with Brown Bottling Group- Pepsi will take place on Saturday, August 18th Town Square Park in Hattiesburg.
+Participating BBQ Teams will set up on Friday, August 17th, with the public event being Friday from 5:30 - 9:00 and on Saturday from 10:30 a.m. until 4:00 p.m. with great food vendors and music in a family fun atmosphere in Downtown Hattiesburg.

 The Hattiesburg event is sanctioned by the Kansas City BBQ Society (KCBS), whose mission is to recognize barbeque as America's Cuisine and to celebrate, teach, preserve and promote barbeque as a culinary technique, sport and art form.
 In addition to BBQ, the event will feature a Kids’ Fun Zone at Walthall Park, in cooperation with Hattiesburg’s Habitat for Humanity Chapter.
 The Kids’ Fun Zone will also offer face painting and arts and crafts.

 "This is the first and only KCBS sanctioned competition in Hattiesburg," said Brian Saffle, event chair.
 "This professional level competition draws BBQ teams from across the Southeast to participate, and these teams compete for prize money and points that go towards their KCBS standing.
 It’s a high stakes cooking competition being ranked by professional BBQ judges.
-Several teams are participating in the People’s Choice award, and locals are encouraged to taste samples and vote for their favorites," Saffle said.
+We will have a Professional Competition with a purse of $10,000.00 in cash and awards.
+We will also have a Back Yard BBQ competition where these teams will be participating in the People’s Choice award, and locals are encouraged to taste samples and vote for their favorites," Saffle said.

 This year’s event will also benefit The Field House for the Homeless.
 As part of the 250 KCBS Meals Mission, the event will provide The Field House for the Homeless with Boston Butt's prepared by participating teams.